OCCAM: Towards Cost-Efficient and Accuracy-Aware Classification Inference: Evaluation

 \textbf{Models.} We consider a total of 7 classifiers: ResNet-[18, 34, 50, 101]~\citep{he2016deep}\footnote{Numbers in bracket indicate the model's layer number.} and SwinV2-[T, S, B]~\citep{liu2022swin}\footnote{Letters in bracket indicate the Swin Transformer V2's size.
 T/S/B means tiny/small/base.} Among these classifiers, ResNet-18 is the smallest (in terms of {number of} model {parameters} and training/inference time) and thus has the least capacity, while SwinV2-B is the largest and with the highest accuracy in general (see \Cref{fig:accuracy_size_classifier}).
 We take the classifiers pre-trained on the ImageNet-1K dataset~\citep{russakovsky2015imagenet}.
 We directly use the pre-trained models on ImageNet-1K, while on other datasets, we freeze everything but train only the last layer from scratch.
-The output dimension of the last layer is set to be the same as the number of image classes on the test dataset.
-We implement the soft classifier (see \Cref{subsec:estimating_accuracy_for_mu}) by sampling w.r.t. the probability distribution output by the softmax layer, i.e., $Pr[f_i(x)=j]=\frac{exp(z_j / \tau)}{\sum_k exp(z_k / \tau)}$, where $z_k$ is the logit for $k\in [C]$ and $\tau$ is the hyper-parameter \textit{temperature} controlling the randomness of predictions.
-We choose a small $\tau$ (1e-3) to reduce the variance in predictions.
-At test time, to obtain consistent results, all classifiers make predictions by outputting the most likely class labels (i.e., $\arg\max_j f_i(x)[j]$), equivalently to having soft classifiers with $\tau \to 0$.
 Model training details are in~\cref{sec:app_image_models}.
 All experiments are conducted with one NVIDIA V100 GPU of 32GB GPU RAM.
-Codes will be released upon acceptance.
+Codes are available in \href{https://github.com/DujianDing/OCCAM.git}{https://github.com/DujianDing/OCCAM.git}.